| |

 Oryukdo and Igidae Coastal Walk

 The walk along the coastline offers a stunning view over Haeundae and Gwangalli.
-Make sure to wear the right shoes, and come prepared for the many steps and bridges.
+Wear the right shoes, and come prepared for the many steps and bridges.

 The walk is 4.7 km long.

-It is stretching from Dongsaengmal Trail – Global Gathering – Nongbawi Rock – Eoulmadang – Oryukdo Quay.
+It stretches from Dongsaengmal Trail – to Global Gathering – Nongbawi Rock – Eoulmadang – Oryukdo Quay.

 Address: 137 Oryukdo-ro, Nam-gu, Busan, South Korea